web3privacy/research/README.md

 - **[Ethereum Privacy Ecosystem](initiatives/ethereum-privacy-ecosystem/)**: Comprehensive analysis of privacy solutions on Ethereum
 - **[Privacy Landscape Map](initiatives/privacy-landscape-map/)**: Visual mapping of 700+ privacy projects across Web3

+> Note: we are migrating all current researches into `initiatives/` folder - expect more to come!

 ## Process

-You only need tocCopy the complete research template and rename / clean up your foldee:
+You only need to Copy the complete research template and rename / clean up your folder:
 ```bash
 cp -r templates/research-initiative initiatives/your-research-name
 rm initiatives/your-research-name/README.md